hugocaillard/bop/README.md

 - `mint` accepts 2 parameters
   - an `uint`, the ID of the *fakeft* to mint
   - an optional `uint`, the quantity to mint, the `limit` will be used if this parameter is omitted
-- `transfert` accepts 3 parameters
+- `transfer` accepts 3 parameters
   - an `uint`, the ID of the *fakeft*
   - a `word` (lowercase alphanumeric characters and _-), the name of the *fakeft*
   - an optional `addr`, the receiving address

-Note: see the `!` in `2:!transfert`?
+Note: see the `!` in `2:!transfer`?
 It means that this inscription has to be transferred to be effective.
 In this case, the address it is transferred to will get the supply of *fakeft*.
-The optional parameter `addr:?to` can be used a safety check for this transfert.
+The optional parameter `addr:?to` can be used a safety check for this transfer.

 ## Call a BOP